 LMC Reference Code Section Proposed Revision 19.78.061 OFF-STREET PARKING AND LOADING - Drainage of surface water 19.78.061 Drainage of surface water - Resurfacing or reconstruction of Ppaved or hard-surfaced areas - Permit required.
 (1) In any commercial or manufacturing district, no person shall commence work on the construction, alteration or repair of any open-air (meaning not permanently enclosed on all sides, except for entrances and exits, and roofed) off-street parking area which is to be paved or otherwise hard-surfaced without first obtaining a written permit for such work from the department of community and economic development.
 (2) Any person requesting such a permit shall file a written application therefor with the department of community and economic development.
-Such application shall be made on a standard city form provided for that purpose by the department and shall include: (a) The name and address of the applicant; (b) The name and address of the owner of the property where the work is proposed; (c) The exact location of the proposed work, giving the street address and legal description of the property involved; (d) A detailed plan showing the exact dimensions of the property, the location of existing or proposed buildings on the property and existing or proposed loading platforms, including the exact location of all existing or proposed driveways to be used to serve such off-street parking facilities and platforms; (e) The plan shall also show the details of grading, drainage and surfacing, including the surfacing materials to be used, and the location of all landscaping; (f) All landscaping shall be so located, and thereafter maintained, by the owner or tenant of the off-street parking lot, depending on who is in charge of the same, so that such landscaping does not present a hazard to vehicle or pedestrian traffic using any abutting sidewalk, street or alley; (g) Stormwater management and construction pollution prevention plan that conforms to Chapter 17.80 LMC.
-(3) No permit shall be issued by the abovenamed department until the city engineer's office as approved such application.
-In con 19./8.001 LOADING - Drainage of surface water with any other provisions of this title.
-(Ord.
-2774, 2000; Ord.
-1702 § 2, 1974).
-OFF-STREET PARKING AND LOADING - Type of drainage - Alteration 19.78.062 prohibited Remove this section (already covered under LMC 17.80)
+(2) Any person requesting such a permit shall file a written application therefor with the department of community and economic development.
+Such application shall be made on a standard city form provided for that purpose by the department and shall include: (a) The name and address of the owner of the property where the work is proposed; (c) The exact location of the proposed work, giving the street address and legal description of the property involved; (d) A detailed plan showing the exact dimensions of the property, the location of all existing or proposed buildings on the property and existing or proposed loading platforms, including the exact location of all existing or proposed diveways to be used to serve such off-street parking facilities and platforms; (e) The plan shall also show the details of grading, drainage and surfacing, including the surface materials to be used, and the location of all thereafter maintained, by the owner or tenant of the off-street parking lot, depending on who is in charge of the same, so that such landscaping does not present a hazard to vehicle or pedestrian traffic using any abutting sidewalk, street or alley: (g) Stornwater site plan that conforms to Chapter 17.80 LMC.
+(3) No permit shall be issued by the abovenamed dep revised to reference stormwater management requirements in LMC 17.80.
+OFF-STREET PARKING AND 19.78.062 LOADING - Type of drainage - Alteration prohibited Remove this section (already covered under LMC 17.80) Stormwater management and drainage re equirements for new development and redevelopment are included in LMC 17.80.